In this section

 This study is also asking whether the addition of extra immune cells from the same haploidentical donor one week after transplant is safe and can help treat the recipient’s cancer and prevent relapse.
 These cells are known as natural killer cells or NK cells.
 The addition of NK cells is considered part of the investigational therapy.

 Our BMT program is FACT (Foundation for the Accreditation of Cellular Therapy) accredited and has performed over 1,100 bone marrow transplants.
-Children’s has ranked in 9 specialty areas in the U.S. News & World Report Best Children’s Wisconsins list.
+Children’s was ranked in the U.S. News & World Report Best Children’s Hospitals list.

 For more information about cancer and blood disorders clinical trials, email us or call